EyadOmar/shelfie-app/README.md

 ## Credits & Attribution

-This project is inspired by and adapted from the **Complete React Native Course** by freeCodeCamp on YouTube.
+This project is inspired by and adapted from the **Complete React Native Course** by Net Ninja on YouTube.
 The course serves as a guide—every effort has been made to ensure fair use by incorporating original enhancements and commentary.
 [Course Playlist](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hNTz3sxqGTfxAwU-DIHJd2)